PeterShinners/comp/design/language.md

 - Operators at the start of continuation lines
 - Lines under 100 characters when reasonable
 - Function references always attached: `|function` not `| function`
+- Undecorated tokens for field access in pipelines

 ## Next Steps